LBNL-ETA/CyDER/README.md

 3. From the Git Shell command prompt,

-    create a folder which should contain the files on the Annex60 repository by typing
+    create a folder which should contain the files on the CyDER repository by typing